biplavpoudel/MongoDB-Atlas-Administration/README.md

 ```
 rs.printSecondaryReplicationInfo()
 ```
-It gives information on `replLag` (Replication Lag) that informs about how much each of the secondaries is lagging behind the primary.
+It gives information on `replLag` (Replication Lag) that informs about by how much time each of the secondaries is lagging behind the primary.
 If the replication lag is excessive in a secondary node, it enters into `RECOVERING` state.
 It is eligible to vote but can't accept Read operations.
 To bring recovering member up-to-date, it has to start initial sync.
 `Initial sync` is an expensive process that copies all data, including the oplog from a replica set members.

 ### 4. Read and Write Concerns
+Write concern describes how many data-bearing members need to acknowledge a write operation before it is deemed a success.